Instead of the Great Resignation, what if your organization can experience The Great Inspiration?

-Helping leaders advance wasn’t in my job description per se.
-But I took great satisfaction in helping capable leaders to mature and grow their innate capacities and strengths.
+Helping leaders advance wasn’t in my job description per se, but I took great satisfaction in helping capable leaders mature and grow their innate strengths.
 Now, as COO of the Achieve Institute, it would be fair to say that developing leaders is definitely part of my job description.
-Applying the Achieve System was an integral part of my career success.
-And as I was one of the Achieve Institute’s earliest and largest customers at the time, I know my experience and feedback helped inform the system’s evolution and enhancement.
+Applying the Achieve System was an integral part of my career success, as I was one of the Achieve Institute’s earliest and largest customers at the time, I know my experience and feedback helped inform the system’s evolution and enhancement.

 When I wrote The Fearless Leader, I opened the first chapter on authentic leadership with the observation, “Employees don’t quit jobs, they quit their leaders.”
 We’ve all seen this play out a million times: talented, highly regarded employees who leave our ranks out of disillusionment with their immediate manager or higher leadership.

 At a time when there is a glut of qualified workers vying for jobs, a short-sighted organization might shrug at such a loss, murmur, “Shame, oh well,” and post a job opening online without attempting to address the issues that caused the employees to quit.